 Foreign Corporations & US Tax – The Basics

 As providers of US tax advisory and compliance services, based outside of the US, we work daily with foreign corporations (non-US) who do have US tax filing requirements and often US taxes to pay.
-Below is a useful overview of how US taxes work with Foreign Corporations.
+We frequently see this specifically with our Private Equity and Venture Fund clients.
+Below is a useful overview of how US taxes work with Foreign Corporations including an example using a non-US Private Equity Fund.

 What are the primary differences between the US taxation of domestic corporations and foreign corporations?